 Asbestos can cause serious illness.

-The possible health effects of asbestos are:
+The possible health effects are:

-Asbestosis: A chronic and progressive lung disease caused by inhaling asbestos fibres over a long period of time, possibly taking 5 to 20 years before symptoms develop.
+Asbestosis: A chronic and progressive lung disease caused by inhaling fibres over a long period of time, possibly taking 5 to 20 years before symptoms develop.

 Mesothelioma: Rare cancer that affects the pleura (the outer covering of the lungs), strongly associated with past exposure to asbestos.
 It can take 30 to 40 years to develop and currently has no cure available.